Leaseweb/php-soap-client/README.md

       --ansi              Force ANSI output.
       --no-ansi           Disable ANSI output.
       --no-interaction -n Do not ask any interactive question.
+      --endpoint          Specify the url to the wsdl of the SOAP webservice to inspect.
+      --proxy             Use this proxy to connect to the SOAP web service.
+E.g: --proxy=my.proxy.com:8080 --cache             Flag to enable caching of the wsdl.
+By default this is disabled.

     Available commands:
       call           Call the remote service with the `method` specified and output the reponse to stdout.